The Caprivi Strip is located in Namibia and is bordered by the Kwando, Linyanti, Chobe and Zambezi River and is a region of swamps and flood plains.

 Wildlife in Caprivi comprises of buffalo, elephant, zebra, antelopes, hippo, crocodiles, lion, buffalo, giraffe and puku.
 You may also see sitatunga, red lechwe, spottednecked otters, waterbuck, Roan antelope, Oribi and wild dog.
 There are also 430 species of birds.

-See below for Caprivi safari lodges and tours.
+See below for Caprivi safari lodges and tours in Namibia.